Up05/linkedin/ulang.md

-# Making Your Website (in Someone Else's Website).

-## Intro
+# ulang

-Over last summer I wanted to make some bigger project in Java as a good {project for work showcase}.
+Over last summer, I wanted to make some bigger project in Java as a good {project for work showcase}.
 I had just finished my TOML parser, which was just a lovely experience of a straight week of coding.
-And back then, I had no idea how programming language compilers were made; the problem space was just mystical to me and I really don't like that in software.
-A black box is that thing you use to cook salmon.
+And back then, I had no idea how programming language compilers were made; the problem space was just mystical to me, and I really don't like that in software.
+And I, generally, only like black boxes that you use to cook salmon.
 So I made my own interpreted language in Java called ulang.

-The syntax is somewhat similar to Odin/Go/Pascal:
+The syntax is somewhat similar to Odin/Go:
 ```
 println(sum_f32([ 1, 2, 3, 4, 5 ]))
 func sum_f32(array: ...) f32 {